-0 - Tony Parker and Jefferson did not commit a single turnover for the entire game and DeJuan Blair was scoreless in 13 minutes of action but had five rebounds.
+0 - Bonner did not commit a single turnover for the entire game and DeJuan Blair was scoreless in 13 minutes of action but had five rebounds.

 What's Next?
-The Spurs will host the Dallas Mavericks at the AT&T Center in San Antonio on Friday.
+The Spurs will visit the Minnesota Timberwolves at the Target Center in Minnesota on Tuesday.

 Follow Robby Lim on Twitter @RobbyLim21